aurorasmiles/WorldGuardDocs/source/regions/commands.rst

 Lists the regions that have been created.
 A number can be provided to show a certain page.

-If a player does have permission to list all regions but has permission to list his or her own (ones the player is a member or owner of), then the command will automatically only list the player's own regions.
+If a player doesn't have permission to list all regions but has permission to list their own (ones the player is a member or owner of), then the command will automatically only list the player's own regions.

 * ``-w <world>`` can be specified to run this command for a different world or from console
 * ``-n`` causes the command to search only by name rather than UUID and name